Urjagajera/cpp-codes/README.md

 # ⚙️ cpp-codes

-Welcome to **cpp-craft** – a curated collection of my C++ programs, concept demos, and practice problems!
+Welcome to **cpp-codes** – a curated collection of my C++ programs, concept demos, and practice problems!

 ---